-Traditionally, nortriptyline (e.g. Pamelor) is used as an antidepressant used for treating nerve pain.
-However, there’s some evidence that it could be a migraine and headache treatment, as it affects serotonin, which is a neurotransmitter that may be responsible for migraine attacks in some people.
+Even though nortriptyline (e.g. Pamelor) is used as an antidepressant, there’s some evidence that it could be a helpful option for migraines and other headaches.
+This is because it affects serotonin, which is a neurotransmitter that may be responsible for migraine attacks in some people.

-In the case of depression, they work by acting on neurotransmitters or “messengers” that send communication between brain cells.
-Essentially, tricyclic antidepressants alter brain chemistry to regulate a person’s mood and ease depression.
+In the case of depression, tricyclic antidepressants work by acting on neurotransmitters or “messengers” that send communication between brain cells.
+Essentially, they alter brain chemistry to regulate a person’s mood and ease depression.

 Why is Nortriptyline Sometimes Used for Migraine?

 Serotonin is a neurotransmitter with the main function of stabilizing your mood and making you feel happy.
 Since happiness and migraine don’t really go together, this shouldn’t come as a surprise that serotonin levels drop during a migraine attack.